decorouz/Full-Stack-Open-2019/README.md

 # Full-Stack-Open-2019

-This repository contains my solutions to full stack open exercises
+A repository that contains the exercises of the Full Stack Open 2019 course offered by the University of Helsinki.